I've Always Been Crazy: Background

-Reception
+Critical reception

 At the time of its release, Nick Toches stated that I've Always Been Crazy tolled Waylon's "farewell to outlawry."
-Thom Jurek of AllMusic insists that the LP "smokes...In all, I've Always Been Crazy is a solid recording, still possessing the piss and vinegar of Jennings' best work with a deeper lyrical edge on most tracks...this is necessary for any fan of outlaw country in general and Jennings in particular."
-Amazon.com: "As he so often did, Waylon delves into the joys as well as the bumps in the road he'd met in life on this 1978 LP.
-His honesty hit home, as this superb album spent nearly a year on the charts."
+Thom Jurek of AllMusic insists that the LP "smokes...
+In all, I've Always Been Crazy is a solid recording, still possessing the piss and vinegar of Jennings' best work with a deeper lyrical edge on most tracks...this is necessary for any fan of outlaw country in general and Jennings in particular."